radcamp/radcamp.github.io/index.md

 ## How to Apply

-**Applications close on Wedneday, 11th November 2015 at 6pm UK time.**
+**Applications close on Wednesday, 11th November 2015 at 6pm UK time.**

 If you are successful you will sent a link to make payment online via credit card.